radiodee1/liebman_spring20/README.md

 # liebman_spring20
-Latex files for an independent study
+Latex files for an independent study.
+See file named `proposaal_doc.pdf`.

 ## Notes and Progress
 01-11-2020 Initial commit.